 Track Three is intended for students who are eager to prepare for further graduate education and wish to obtain the Clinical Laboratory Science (MLS) certificate (See the MLS certificate section).
 One hundred (100) credits will be earned under the Track Three curriculum plan and an additional 25 credits will be awarded for the MLS certificate when the certificate is completed in the final year of the major.
-Acceptance into Track Three does not guarantee acceptance in the Mercy College MLS certificate.
+Acceptance into Track Three does not guarantee acceptance in the Mercy College MLS certificate section.
 Students will follow the admissions procedures described in the Mercy College MLS certificate section.
-Students who are accepted into the Mercy College MLS certificate, and successfully complete the yearlong curriculum, will graduate with both a BSHS degree with a certificate in MLS.
+Students who are accepted into the Mercy College MLS certificate section.
+Students who are accepted into the Mercy College MLS certificate in MLS.
 Students who are not accepted or do not complete the MLS certificate have the option to complete all requirements within the Track One curriculum plan at the time of transition.